Redesigning the Residency Match List with AI

 It's never too late to reevaluate processes and improve the way we do things.

+Using AI in the ideation process was a major game-changer.
+This was just one of my early experiments with various AI tools.
 What I really saw as the biggest benefit was eliminating the need to start from scratch, unless it’s desired.

+Using AI in the ideation process was a major game-changer.
+This was just one of my early experiments with various AI tools.
 What I really saw as the biggest benefit was eliminating the need to start from scratch, unless it’s desired.

 With the NRMP match list process though, there’s no replacement for seeing or going through the process first hand.
 If I didn’t have the background I did when I approached this design challenge, it would have been a lot harder for me to assess the quality of AI responses.